sahat/jsrecipes/posts/backend/socketio-basics.md

 we delete the username from the usernames object, emit 'updateUsers' event which will update the current list of clients and then broadcast to all clients that a user has disconnected.

+We have finished writing the server portion of our socket.io powered chat application!